vectordotdev/vector/changelog.d/20395_custom_response_headers_from_http_server.feature.md

-Allows configuring custom headers to be added to responses from the http_server when using the HttpSource.
+The `http_server` source now allows configuring custom headers to be added to responses via the `custom_response_headers` option.

 authors: chriscancompute